 Make sure to check about the legality of your choice before burial.

-If you plan to be buried in a mushroom suit, make sure you inform your family about your decision so that they know what to when the time comes.
+If you plan to be buried in a mushroom suit, inform your family about your decision so they know what to do when it comes.

 Coeio is the only company producing the Infinity Suit.
 Their mushroom burial suit costs around $1,500.
 They also offer small burial pouches for pets at $200.

-While it is not inexpensive, using a mushroom burial suit cost less than most funerals using a casket.
-The average funeral cost between $6,000 to $12,000.
+While it is not inexpensive, using a mushroom burial suit costs less than most funerals using a casket.
+The average funeral cost is between $6,000 to $12,000.

-To buy Infinity Suit or mushroom burial suit, visit Coeio and follow the instruction on how to purchase a suit.
+To buy an Infinity Suit or mushroom burial suit, visit Coeio and follow the instructions on purchasing a suit.
 Shipping is free for delivery in 2 to 3 weeks within the U.S.

-Once you received the delivery, you must store the suit in a cool, dark location to keep the biomix ready for burial.
+Once you receive the delivery, you must store the suit in a cool, dark location to prepare the bio mix for burial.
 Leave instructions to your family to dress you in the mushroom suit and bury you in the ground within 24 hours to ensure the mushrooms can germinate properly.

 People are beginning to be more aware of green burials.
 If you have an environmentally friendly approach to death, going for a green burial can reduce your carbon footprint upon death.